relessawy/bpa-workshop-guide/6_rule-authoring.md

 ![BKMEdit]({% image_path m2p1i14_BKMEdit.png %})

-- You now see the boxed expression of this node, feel free to resize it to your. convenience
+- You now see the boxed expression of this node, feel free to resize it to your convenience

 ![PriceToleranceBoxedEx]({% image_path m2p1i15_PriceToleranceBoxedEx.png %})